ember-template-lint/ember-template-lint-plugin-prettier/README.md

 Handlebars support is still experimental in Prettier!
 So, between Prettier upgrades, you'll probably find out that your code is formatted in a slightly different way.
 Also, a few bug fixes are in progress.
 You can follow the work in progress [here](https://github.com/jgwhite/prettier/issues/1).

-#### Special warning: bare strings in templates
+#### Special warning: bare strings in templates (ie. )

 Are you're using bare strings in your templates?
-If you don't use a library like [ember-intl](https://github.com/ember-intl/ember-intl) that provides you with a helper to inject strings in templates, probably!
+If you're unsure, you can lint your templates against [this rule](https://github.com/ember-template-lint/ember-template-lint/blob/master/docs/rule/no-bare-strings.md).

 If you do so, you implicitely relie on your templates whitespaces.
 As such, you most probably want to wait before using this package.
 Indeed, whitespaces / newlines handling is still not 100% settled in Prettier.